NickMcConnell/AngbandPlus/readme.txt

 This is the README file for Angband 2.8.1 (03/04/97) [Meaning it might not apply for Zangband in all respects, of course...
-(TY)]
+(TY)] [So it is even more likely to be out of date for Gumband...
+Yes, I should do something about that, someday.
+(RDH)]

 Angband 2.8.1 is a semi-stable official release incorporating all of the improvements added since Angband 2.7.8.
 Any bugs found in Angband 2.8.1